 - How To TransportationCamp: The folks at MobilityLab have taken the time to put together a TransportationCamp 101 guide that explains all aspects of the event.

 - Participation Encouraged: Sessions are formed as the day goes on, so be sure to come with topics for discussion.
 If you have an idea, feel free to share and add your thoughts.

-- Dress Code: TransportationCamp is a very casual event.
-Although you might be inclined to dress up for a conference, your best attire is your coolest transportation tee shirt!
+- Dress Code: TransportationCamp has always been a very casual event, especially via the virtual format.
+We’ve always said, your best attire is your coolest transportation tee shirt!